Essential Function 5

 Sub-Sections of EF 5.
 There are three sub-sections of EF 5.
 2.

 EF 5.1 advises and assists the ANSF in logistics and maintenance of vehicles, equipment and weapons at the Corps and national levels.
 It also advises senior officers and civilians within the security ministries.
 One example of EF 5.1 is the assistance provided to the Afghans which enables them to properly utilize computerized inventory management systems.
-The use of these systems help the Afghans manage inventory and fill reorder requirements for supplies, material, and parts.
+The use of these systems help the Afghans manage inventory and fill reorder requirements for supplies, material, ammunition, and parts.
 A computerized inventory management system assists the Afghans in running an efficient and cost effective "demand based" supply system.
 Life cycle management is another aspect of logistics and maintenance in which the EF 5 advisors are assisting the Afghans.
 For instance the development of and adherence to a national maintenance strategy ensures the longest possible life of equipment provided to the Afghans through the Foreign Military Sales (FMS) system.

 EF 5.2 is responsible for training, advising, and assisting the ANSF on point of injury care, ground MEDEVAC, medical logistics, equipment maintenance, medical support planning, and medical staffing.
 In addition, the advisors are responsible for ministry level advising aimed at developing a comprehensive national healthcare system.